living will versus last will living will versus last will

 Factors To Consider

 Evaluate the primary purpose of each document.
-A living will addresses healthcare preferences in situations where the person is incapacitated, while a last will focuses on the distribution of assets post-death.
+A living will address healthcare preferences in situations where the person is incapacitated, while a last will focuses on the distribution of assets post-death.
 Analyze the legal requirements for each; living wills must meet state-specific laws for healthcare directives, whereas last wills must comply with state probate laws regarding asset distribution.

 Personal and Family Needs